top of page

 8 am - 5 pm

-Lutheran Family Services has ten licensed behavioral health therapists officed in the lower level of Kountze Commons.
-These specialists provide individual and family therapy, trauma care, and three therapists who specialize in 24/7 crisis response and post-crisis services.
+Lutheran Family Services has several licensed behavioral health therapists officed in the lower level of Kountze Commons.
+These specialists provide individual and family therapy, trauma care, and therapists who specialize in 24/7 crisis response and post-crisis services.
 If a client in behavioral health services is exhibiting food insecurity or is in need of primary care, therapists will refer the client to the Kountze Food Pantry, the Del and Lou Ann Weber Healing Gift Free Clinic, or the Methodist Community Health Clinic for services.

 bottom of page